-Lisianthus only recently have enjoyed popularity as potted plants.
-It’s probably been only in the last 10 years they’ve been available at all, and really only the last five since they’ve become more widely available.
-Sold as blooming potted plants they are found alongside such stalwarts as kalanchoe and gloxinia.
-Properly grown, lisianthus feature large, delicate looking flowers in a variety of colors and will bloom profusely from a busy plant for several months.
+Lisianthus only recently has enjoyed popularity as potted plants.
+It’s probably been only in the last ten years they’ve been available at all and really only the last five years since they’ve become more widely available.
+Sold as blooming potted plants, they are found alongside such stalwarts as kalanchoe and gloxinia.
+Properly grown, lisianthus features large, delicate looking flowers in a variety of colors and will bloom profusely from a busy plant for several months.

-Although growers are still experimenting with the best ways to cultivate lisianthus, they are frequently available year-round, although they do best in the early spring months before it gets truly warm.
-Like other potted plants, lisianthus are not really designed to survive permanently as potted houseplants.
+Although growers are still experimenting with the best ways to cultivate lisianthus, they are frequently available year-round.
+Keep in mind that they do best in the early spring months before it gets truly warm.
+Like other potted plants, lisianthus is not really designed to survive permanently as potted houseplants.
 Instead, they are frequently discarded once the bloom has faded.
-If you’d like to keep yours, be prepared for somewhat of a challenge and reduced vigor for the next season.
+For those who would like to keep theirs, be prepared for somewhat of a challenge, and reduced vigor for the next season.

 - Water: During the growing season, water frequently, letting the soil dry out between waterings.
 Do not let them experience drought-like conditions.
 Plants will benefit from being misted regularly to improve humidity.

 - Soil: A rich, peat-based potting soil with excellent drainage is beneficial.
-Poor drainage can rot their roots, so make sure your lisianthus is never left in standing water.
+Poor drainage can rot their roots, so make sure the lisianthus is never left in standing water.

 - Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
 Cut fertilizer back to once a month or so in the winter.

-Lisianthus are still new enough on the potted flower scene that few home growers have experience propagating them.
-They can be grown from seed, but their size can be surprising: They will want to grow somewhat larger than you’re used to before flowering.
+Lisianthus is still new enough on the potted flower scene that few home growers have experience propagating them.
+They can be grown from seed, but their size can be surprising.
+This plant will want to grow somewhat larger than a grower may be used to before flowering.
 They can also be grown from stem-tip cuttings from new plants.
-It’s best to take cuttings in the spring.
+It’s best to do cuttings in the spring.

 There is only one species regularly seen in the trade: L. russelianus.
 This plant is sometimes labeled the prairie gentian.
-Within this one species, growers have developed cultivars in different colors, so look for the color you like best.
+Within this one species, growers have developed cultivars in different colors, and home growers are encouraged to look for the color they like best.
 All cultivars have the same growing requirements, so don’t treat any one plant different from others.